dilsonpereira/Formigueiro/README.md

 * Local pheromone updates: Ants update component pheromones as soon as they are selected:
 &tau;<sub>c</sub> &larr; (1-&phi;)&tau;<sub>c</sub> + &phi;&tau;<sub>0</sub>.
 The initial amount of pheromone on each component is &tau;<sub>0</sub> and &phi; is an algorithm parameter.

 * Pseudorandom proportional rule: In order to select the next component, an ant draws a random number q &isin; [0, 1].
 If q &le; q<sub>0</sub>, where q<sub>0</sub> is an algorithm parameter, the next component will be the one that maximizes &tau;<sub>c</sub>&eta;<sub>c</sub><sup>&beta;</sup>.
-Else, the classic rule is applyied.
+Else, the classic rule is applied.

 ## How to Use the Framework

-In short, you implement a constructive heuristic and every time a component has to be chosen, you call a special method to take the decision for you, passing the possible choices as an argument.
+In short, we implement a constructive heuristic and every time a component has to be chosen we call a special method to take the decision for us, passing the possible choices as an argument.

 As an example, lets consider the Traveling Salesman Problem (TSP).